Mohammadjafari80/blog/src/posts/Erasing the Invisible.md

 - Over the last month of the competition, I spent about 5 to 10 hours each day coding, looking at images, and brainstorming ideas.
 It was intense, but also very rewarding.

-- One of the hardest parts for me was dealing with slow internet in my country.
-Every time I wanted to upload a submission, I had to download it from Google Colab or Kaggle to my computer and then re-upload it.
-This took around 20 minutes each time and ended up being the most internet I’ve ever used in a month!
+- One of the biggest challenges I faced was dealing with slow internet in my country.
+Each time I needed to upload a submission, I had to first download it from Google Colab or Kaggle to my computer and then re-upload it, which took around 20 minutes per submission.
+Additionally, I sometimes had to combine multiple results because my method wasn’t fast enough to process 300 images in a single run within the time limits imposed by Colab and Kaggle’s free usage tiers.
+This ended up being the most internet bandwidth I’ve ever used in a month!

 - To be honest, I joined the competition mainly for the prize money because I wanted to buy a camera (I love photography!).
 But along the way, I ended up learning so much about diffusion models, samplers, schedulers, and tools like ControlNet, IP Adapters, text-to-image, image-to-image, and inpainting.
 By the end, I felt like the knowledge I gained was even more valuable than the prize.
 It’s something that will definitely help me in my research in the future.